Thomas Cubitt (British Army officer)

 General Sir Thomas Astley Cubitt, KCB, CMG, DSO (9 April 1871 – 19 May 1939) was a British Army officer of the late nineteenth and early twentieth centuries, who commanded a division in the First World War and in retirement served as Governor of Bermuda.

 Cubitt was the youngest son of a family of rural gentry in Norfolk, who joined the Royal Artillery in 1891.
 He requested colonial service, and spent five years in Africa, where he was involved in the creation of the West African Frontier Force and served in a number of campaigns in northern Nigeria.
 Shortly before the outbreak of the First World War, he was appointed as Deputy Commissioner in Somaliland, where he mounted a series of campaigns against the Dervish State.

 He requested a transfer to the Western Front in 1916, and commanded an infantry battalion and a brigade before being promoted to take command of the 38th (Welsh) Division in early 1918.
-He led the division until the Armistice, with marked success.
-Following the war, he held a series of peacetime commands in Germany, Egypt, and England, before being made Governor of Bermuda in 1931.
+He led the division until the armistice of 11 November 1918, with marked success.
+Following the war, he held a series of peacetime commands in Germany, Egypt, and the United Kingdom, before being made Governor of Bermuda in 1931.
 He held this position until 1936, when he retired.

 Family background

 Born at Great Yarmouth on 9 April 1871, Thomas was the third son of Major Frank Astley Cubitt and his wife Bertha, daughter of Captain Thomas Blakiston of the Royal Navy.
 The family resided at Thorpe Hall in Norwich, with an estate at Fritton, near Great Yarmouth.
 Major Cubitt came from a family of rural gentry, and had attended Rugby and Jesus College, Cambridge before entering the British Army in 1853 as an ensign in the 5th Regiment of Foot.
-He saw service in the Indian Mutiny before returning to England to act as adjutant to volunteer battalions of the Norfolk Regiment, and retired from the Army in 1889.
+He saw service in the Indian Mutiny before returning to England to act as adjutant to volunteer battalions of the Norfolk Regiment, and retired from the army in 1889.
 He later served as a Justice of the Peace and chair of the local district council.

 Cubitt's eldest brother, Bertram Blakiston (b.
 1862), attended Balliol College, Oxford before entering the civil service; he would later serve as the private secretary to the Conservative politicians Edward Stanhope, Secretary of State for War, in 1890–91, and St John Brodrick, Under-Secretary of State for War, in 1896–98.
 He was knighted in 1920.
 The middle brother, Julian Francis (b.
 1869) studied at Selwyn College, Cambridge, but does not appear to have had an active public career.
 Their one sister, Helen, married a German economist, Dr. Moritz Julius Bonn, in 1903.